-If Iceland’s capital isn’t on your list of places to ring in the New Year, it should be!
-We got the idea to celebrate New Year’s Eve in Reykjavik last year when Tim spent two months living and working in Iceland.
+If Iceland’s capital isn’t on your list of places to ring in the New Year, it should be.
+We had the idea to celebrate New Year’s Eve in Reykjavik when Tim spent two months living and working in Iceland.
 In talking with the locals, he learned that Iceland’s fireworks laws are relaxed for New Year’s and a massive fireworks display is put on for the people, by the people.
 We watched the live feed from Reykjavik just after ringing in 2012 in Italy and made a resolution that we would be in Reykjavik to welcome in 2013.
-Now that we’ve spent New Year’s Eve in Reykjavik, we can tell you it’s a celebration with a lot more to it than just an incredible fireworks display!
+Now that we’ve spent New Year’s Eve in Reykjavik, we can tell you it’s a celebration with a lot more to it than just an incredible fireworks display.

 Fireworks are sold by ICE-SAR (the Icelandic Association for Search and Rescue), a self funded volunteer group with about 3000 individuals making up 100 search and rescue teams.
 All the proceeds from the fireworks sales go to ensuring ICE-SAR has the best equipment.
 It’s definitely a great cause since more than 1200 rescues (approximately four on any given day) happen in Iceland each year.